Eulogy Example / Tribute

 For your information and to help put things into perspective for this eulogy example:

-This was a short and simple non- religious cremation ceremony for a 70 year old lady, all persons and name places have been changed, the script was not read absolutely verbatim, but allowed for poetic licence.
+This was a short non- religious cremation ceremony for a 87 year old gentleman, all persons and name places have been changed, the script was not read absolutely verbatim but allowed for poetic licence.

 You may also be interested in this Example Ceremony - Semi-Religious Cremation Service